 The eerie vibe of the Atacama Desert serves to hide and protect its surprisingly beautiful landscape.
 As long as you’re adventuring into the driest place on Earth, take the time to visit its wondrous caverns and interesting oasis towns.
 While the Desert is seen as a desolate place, many people used to call it home, and some still do.

 What’s surprising is that you don’t need to wait until winter to be able to ski.
 The towering peaks of the Andes are filled with many ski resorts that offer beautifully tranquil sights, and skiing veterans that can help you with your first time down the slopes.
+If have a safari booked and you’re unsure where to stay on your safari, just click for help.

 Croatia is located in the westernmost part of the Balkans, and arguably offers the most wonderful places to visit.
 The green forests and port-towns, such as Korcula, are second to none when it comes to creating a peaceful atmosphere.